-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - alienation effect

-- a The result of techniques to keep the audience aware that what they are witnessing is only a play; used by Bertolt Brecht.
+- d The result of techniques to keep the audience aware that what they are witnessing is only a play; used by Bertolt Brecht.
 Alienation techniques include having the actors address the audience out of character, exposing the lights, removing the proscenium arch and curtains, and having the actors perform on bare platforms or simple sets that are sometimes punctuated with political slogans.

-5 Multiple Choice Questions
+5 Multiple choice questions

 - Originated by Antonin Artaud, stylized, ritualized performances intended to attack spectators' sensibilities and purge them of destructive tendencies.

-5 True/False Questions
+5 True/False questions

 avant-garde → Any work of art that is experimental, innovative, or unconventional.